Christianity: Trinitarianism

 Trinitarianism denotes Christians who believe in the concept of the Trinity.
 Almost all Christian denominations and churches hold Trinitarian beliefs.
 Although the words "Trinity" and "Triune" do not appear in the Bible, beginning in the 3rd century theologians developed the term and concept to facilitate apprehension of the New Testament teachings of God as being Father, Son, and Holy Spirit.
 Since that time, Christian theologians have been careful to emphasize that Trinity does not imply that there are three gods (the antitrinitarian heresy of Tritheism), nor that each hypostasis of the Trinity is one-third of an infinite God (partialism), nor that the Son and the Holy Spirit are beings created by and subordinate to the Father (Arianism).
 Rather, the Trinity is defined as one God in three persons.

 Nontrinitarianism

 Nontrinitarianism (or antitrinitarianism) refers to theology that rejects the doctrine of the Trinity.
-Various nontrinitarian views, such as adoptionism or modalism, existed in early Christianity, leading to the disputes about Christology.
-Nontrinitarianism reappeared in the Gnosticism of the Cathars between the 11th and 13th centuries, among groups with Unitarian theology in the Protestant Reformation of the 16th century, in the 18th-century Enlightenment, amongst Restorationist groups arising during the Second Great Awakening of the 19th century, and most recently, in Oneness Pentecostal churches.
+Various nontrinitarian views, such as adoptionism or modalism, existed in early Christianity, leading to disputes about Christology.
+Nontrinitarianism reappeared in the Gnosticism of the Cathars between the 11th and 13th centuries, among groups with Unitarian theology in the Protestant Reformation of the 16th century, in the 18th-century Enlightenment, among Restorationist groups arising during the Second Great Awakening of the 19th century, and most recently, in Oneness Pentecostal churches.